 In order to combine the variable sets into the same grid, they must have one of the following structures: Numeric - Multi or Binary - Multi.

-- In the Data Set, select the feminine variable set.
+- In the Data Sources, select the variable sets you plan to combine into a grid.

-- In the object Inspector, change the structure for feminine to Binary - Multi: Non-mutually exclusive categories.
+- In the object Inspector, change the Data > Properties > Structure to Binary - Multi: Non-mutually exclusive categories.

 - Click Fix if you get a message that the values to be counted should be verified and then OK.